 5. Perfect contrition often elicited takes away the painful fear, by which even pious Christians are tormented of being out of the love of God.
-He who makes every day an act of perfect contrition, says
+He who makes every day an act of perfect contrition, says Suarez, may rest

-Suarez, may rest assured that of his many acts of contrition there is at least one that took away his sin.
+assured that of his many acts of contrition there is at least one that took away his sin.
 (De Gratia ix, 11, n.
 7).

-6. This constant
+6. This constant remembrance of your

-remembrance of your sins will be the seed of meekness and patience and of a penitential spirit.
+sins will be the seed of meekness and patience and of a penitential spirit.
 "I bear the wrath of the Lord, because I have sinned against him."
 Micheas vii, 9.

-Peroration: Blessed Angela de Foligno, in consequence of her frequent acts of contrition, desired to be trampled under
+Peroration: Blessed Angela de Foligno, in consequence of her frequent acts of contrition, desired to be trampled under foot by everyone,

-great contrition, are induced to ask for a great penance, and mortify severely their own flesh by voluntary works of penance?
+are induced to ask for a great penance, and mortify severely their own flesh by voluntary works of penance?
 Let us imitate them.

 Source: Repertorium Oratoris Sacri, containing outlines of 600 sermons, for all the Sundays & holidays of the ecclesiastical year, With

 the approbation of Bishop of Fort Wayne, Version 1878, Page 383, Chapter: 13th Sunday after Pentecost

 my God!
 I am heartily sorry for having offended Thee; and I detest all my sins, because I dread the loss of heaven and the pains of hell, but most of all because they offend Thee, my God, Who art all good, and deserving of all my love.
 I firmly resolve, with